Einhornhool/100-days-of-code/r1-log.md

 ### R1D55
 FreeCodeCamp changed their layout and added lot's of stuff.
 Actually I need to start all over again.
 Maybe I'll try exercism again.
 Destroyed my PATH, but managed to get it right again.

+### R1D56
+Went back to the beginning of freeCodeCamp and started to do all the exercises that are new.
+There's some cool stuff, but they really changed a lot.